Abhiraman-S-Nair/S5-DBMS-Lab/03-08-23/Queries.md

 #### 25. Retrieve transaction details of customer who lives in same city, obtain the result through self-join and correlated join.
-      Working on this one as well 😅😅
+      Working on this one 😅😅

 #### 26. Retrieve customer names starting with 'R'.
 ##### Query